Looted art: Peninsular War

 During Napoleon's invasion of Spain, Joseph I planned to host the best art of Spain in a museum, so he ordered to collect all possible art works.

 In 1810, 1000 paintings were looted in Seville by the French Army.
 Most paintings came from religious buildings.
 Over 180 paintings were stolen by Marshal Soult, including some of Murillo.

 El Escorial in Madrid also suffered from looting, were many precious artworks were amassed by the occupant army.

 When Joseph I was leaving Spain, he abandoned more than 200 paintings from the Spanish royal collection.
 Some of these paintings were gifted to the Duke of Wellington by Ferdinand VII.

 The best known looted piece is The Immaculate Conception of Los Venerables.
 It was looted by Marshal Jean-de-Dieu Soult in 1813 and taken to France.
 Later, in 1852, it was bought by the Louvre.
 Vichy Regime made an exchange of artwork with Spanish Government and returned to Spain.

 Looting of Africa

 The looting of African art primarily came about as a result of the Scramble for Africa, which saw many European powers colonize the African continent.
 A notable example of looted African art is the Benin Bronzes, sacked from the Kingdom of Benin (now southern Nigeria); thousands of these bronze artworks were taken from the Benin royal palace by the British during the Benin Expedition of 1897.

 Other looted African artefacts include the Rosetta Stone, a key to translating hieroglyphs, which was rediscovered during the French campaign in Egypt and Syria before being claimed by the British.
 Another example is the Maqdala treasures, taken by the British from Ethiopia.

 20th century

-During the 1970s most of the looting was undetected and unpunished.
-There was no actual legislation that protected archaeological sites, nor there were enforcers of the law in that places.
-Since 1978, there has been a tremendous development in the framework of legal protection of cultural heritage.